parujp/NLP-News/README.md

   5. Source: source of article

-The two main roadblocks I had to doing meaningful topic modeling/clustering were:
+The two main roadblocks to doing meaningful topic modeling/clustering were:

-The articles were a mixture of news and blogs(opinions) There was non-uniform representation of articles from the different sources.
+- The articles were a mixture of news and blogs(opinions)

+- There was non-uniform representation of articles from the different sources.

-For more accuracy, I decided to focus on only news articles of length 100 to 1000 words from 1402 sources.
+For more accuracy, I decided to focus only on news articles of length 100 to 1000 words from 1402 sources.

 I tried using custom tokenizer and stemmer functions along with NLTK’s built in tokenizer and stemmer.
 After that, I used tfidf vectorizing to vectorize the news articles contents.
 I used SVD for dimensionality reduction from 2367 features to just 50 features.
 To cluster the articles, I used the silhouette score to decide on limiting the clustering to 40 clusters and implemented mini-batch KMeans algorithm.